czechtech/vexcode_colorsigs/README.md

-# VEXcode V5 Color Signature Modifier
+# V5Blocks Color Signature Inspector

 This is a rudimentary tool for modifying the Vision color signatures of VEX ```v5blocks``` files.